Opioids for Chronic Aches & Pains

 What if you’re already on opioids?
 Should you stop?

 No one thinks these drugs are completely useless and dangerous for everyone all the time … just for so many people that it may be unwise to try them in the first place.
-All medical decisions are about balancing risk and benefit, and if you’ve already opened that door and walked through it, and there seems to be some real benefit and minimal risk as far as you can tell so far… well then, phew.
-You’re one of the lucky ones: you’re demonstrating that opioids can be used safely.22
+All medical decisions are about balancing risk and benefit, and if you’ve already opened that door and walked through it, and there seems to be some real benefit and minimal risk in your case as far as you can tell so far… well then, phew.
+You’re one of the lucky ones: you’re demonstrating that opioids can be used safely.24

 But please consider: